 Over the course of around 100,000 years, glaciers advance and retreat across the world due to the way the Earth “wobbles” during its orbit around the Sun.
 On million-year-long timescales, however, another mechanism determines whether Earth is in an icehouse state, where glaciers have proliferated across much of the planet's surface, or a greenhouse state, where they have retreated and the poles can be forested and warm: plate tectonics, the motions of vast masses of continental and oceanic rock that shape our world.

 A new, groundbreaking study in Science has taken a look at one of this mechanism's key features – volcanism – and tracked how it’s changed the global climate over the course of 720 million years.
-Using their own fieldwork and the results of nearly 200 previous peer-reviewed studies, they have come to the conclusion that huge amounts of carbon dioxide have escaped at least three times in the ancient past, which had a profound warming effect on the planet.
+Using their own fieldwork and the results of nearly 200 previous peer-reviewed studies, they have come to the conclusion that huge effusions of carbon dioxide have occurred at least three times in the ancient past, which had a profound warming effect on the planet.

 Remarkably, they imply that volcanoes have often been the force that drives the planet from an icehouse state to a greenhouse state.
 Without this warming trigger, life on Earth would have evolved very differently.